 Ah yes, the Coronavirus, such an ominous sounding illness.
 Truth is, it’s really not as bad as the news media would like you to think.
 If you know me at all you probably know that I am very skeptical about everything that I hear on the news.
 Problem is the news is like every other big business, they just want your money.
 How does the news get your money?
 By scaring the $#@& out of you.
 Well, it’s working.

-Don’t get me wrong, the Coronavirus Pneumonia is real and if you catch it you will feel sick, but it’s really not any worse than the flu, so instead of panicking and increasing your stress levels (increasing your stress levels will hurt your immune system more than just about anything) let’s take a deep breath, practice some mindfulness, and plan on increasing our immune system so we greatly reduce the risk of catching not only the Coronavirus, but any other illness that may come our way.
+Don’t get me wrong, the Covid-19 is real and if you catch it you will feel sick, but it’s really not any worse than the flu, so instead of panicking and increasing your stress levels (increasing your stress levels will hurt your immune system more than just about anything) let’s take a deep breath, practice some mindfulness, and plan on increasing our immune system so we greatly reduce the risk of catching not only the Coronavirus, but any other illness that may come our way.

 Here is my list for the most effective immune boosting supplements and techniques!